Chart Color Schemes

 Brookton features high concentrations of lone person households, with a fairly typical median household size

 Family households constitute 67.7% of all households, including 23.7% couples with children, 36.4% couples without children, and 6.7% single parent families.
-Non-family households make up the remaining 32.3%, with lone person households at 31.0% and group households comprising 1.3%.
-The median household size is 2.3 people, which matches the average for the Rest of WA.
+Non-family households comprise the remaining 32.3%, with lone person households at 31.0% and group households making up 1.3%.
+The median household size is 2.3 people, which aligns with the average for the Rest of WA.

 Frequently Asked Questions - Households